 It is no secret that millions of smartphones are out there.
-It is also a fact that the users are increasing in number.
+It is also a fact that the number of users is increasing in number.

-With the increment of smartphone users, the demand and requirement of a mobile application are also increasing.
-It’s a no secret that Play Store and Apple store are the major distribution platform.
+With the increment of smartphone users, the demand and requirement for a mobile application are also increasing.
+It’s no secret that Play Store and Apple store are the major distribution platform.
 However, the Android Operating System (OS) controls a larger part of the mobile app market.

-Statista, the platform that accesses and rates different niches, has something to say about the use of mobile apps.
-According to the platform, there are higher uses of mobile applications than web services.
+Statista, the platform that accesses and rates different niches, has something to say about using mobile apps.
+According to the platform, mobile applications have higher uses than web services.
 Here is the excerpt:

 Many of the most popular mobile properties are mainly accessed via mobile apps instead of mobile browsers.
 Popular examples are mobile social networking apps, led by Facebook with over 1.1 billion monthly active mobile-only users.

-It is worthy to note that many of these apps are developed by businesses.
+It is worth noting that many of these apps are developed by businesses.
 To this end, it is clear that the core beneficiaries of PWA are businesses and startups that want to extend the reach of their services.

 The Correlation between Progressive Web App (PWA) and Native App

-PWA is in the fourth year but has made remarkable inputs to the mobile app market.
-It was in the year 2015 that Ale Russel, a Google Chrome engineer partnered Francis Berriman, a designer.
-The aim of the collaboration is to make native apps faster by integrating the features of the web.
+PWA is in its fourth year but has made remarkable inputs to the mobile app market.
+It was in the year 2015 that Ale Russel, a Google Chrome engineer partnered with Francis Berriman, a designer.
+The collaboration aims to make native apps faster by integrating the features of the web.
 This perspective is what we have today as the “Progressive Web App”.

-There have been many questions on the importance and what the future holds for native apps.
+There have been many questions about the importance and future of native apps.
 Both have remarkable benefits for businesses.
-However, there are some differences that set the two apart.
+However, some differences set the two apart.
 In the coming years, users can choose to continue with both or give up one for another.

 Without a doubt, the web provides many benefits to businesses.
 The inception of the online shopping era brought revolutions to traditional transactions.
 In recent times, businesses have been having bouts of shopping cart abandonment.
 Have you paused for a moment and thought of the reasons behind this?
 Do you know why users fail to complete an order from a mobile app?

 It is because of the flawed user experience.
-Apart from ad banners that obstruct the view, call-to-action buttons might also be missing.
-There is a need to have an app that is scalable.
-This keeps users focused till completion of a transaction.
+Besides ad banners obstructing the view, call-to-action buttons might also be missing.
+There is a need to have a scalable app.
+This keeps users focused till the completion of a transaction.
 This is exactly what PWA offers your business.

-Remember that there are many apps that can offer the same service that yours do.
+Remember that many apps can offer the same service that yours do.
 Users will not be pleased when a page is slow to load.
-Progressive Web Apps are reliable because they offer scalability both in pages and other surfing.
-The reliability makes it possible for users to continue surfing the site, even when the network is unstable.
+Progressive Web Apps are reliable because they offer scalability in pages and other surfing.
+The reliability allows users to continue surfing the site, even when the network is unstable.

-It is true that many use mobile app nowadays.
-However, they only log in when they want to make a purchase, or when they want to check the latest offers from your business.
+Many indeed use mobile apps nowadays.
+However, they only log in when they want to make a purchase or to check the latest offers from your business.
 Most times, work-related activities might keep them busy.
 In the end, they won’t have the time to surf your app for the latest deals.

-The engaging aspect to PWA lies in the fact that push notifications are there to notify users.
+The engaging aspect of PWA lies in the fact that push notifications are there to notify users.
 The approach drives engagement and keeps clients focused on your business and its services.
-This approach makes it less hassling when trying to check-up on your business.
+This approach makes it less hassling when trying to check up on your business.

 Conclusion: Progress with PWA

 The world is changing every day, and technology is behind the move.
 The Progressive Web App (PWA) is of more benefit to e-commerce platforms.
-As with the integration/migration of your business’ native app to PWA, e-commerce platforms will be setting the pace for better user engagement.
+As with the integration/migration of your business’ native app to PWA, e-commerce platforms will set the pace for better user engagement.

-Above all, Progressive Web Apps (PWAs) are disrupting the current crop of native apps.
-It is only a matter of time before it takes the center stage.
+Above all, Progressive Web Apps (PWAs) disrupt the current crop of native apps.
+It is only a matter of time before it takes centre stage.
 It charts a better course for modern businesses, and the best time to start is now.